Skip to content

 REDIS_QUEUE -.-> WORKER_1

-In certain situations, if you need to implement a "fully independent active-standby deployment," you can further split the Redis and set the weight ratio of the primary and standby nodes in the SLB (or other reverse proxy server) to 100:0.
+In some cases, if a "fully independent primary-backup deployment" is needed, the Redis can be further split, and the weight ratio of the primary and backup nodes can be set to 100:0 in the SLB (or other reverse proxy server).

 flowchart TB